Updated 14 Aug 2024

 6. Whining when you leave

 Your pooch pal might start whining or pacing around the room as you prepare for your departure.
-Packing your bag, putting on your coat, and reaching for your keys can all cause your dog to vocalize their discomfort - they’re missing you before you’ve even gone!
+Packing your bag, putting on your coat, and reaching for your keys can all cause your dog to vocalize their displeasure - they’re missing you before you’ve even gone!

 7. Ignoring you